-The following table lists the management features.
-The management features are introduced in Table 1-6, "Options and Command Names for Device Management," on page 15.
+Links to device management features are active only when they are supported for a particular device.
+The following table lists the management features, which are introduced in Table 1-1, "Options and Command Names for Device Management," on page 15.
 The following table provides links to more information about accessing these features using the Web Manager.